EricBerendsen/dvbinspector/README.md

 *    dvb.sh Bash script to start the program using Linux.
 *    DVBInspector.jar contains the classes for the main program.
 Can be executed using the dvb.bat or dvb.sh script.
 *    DVBinspector-1.16.0.jar.
 Self contained jar that contains all resources and libs.
 To execute just double click.
+*    DVBinspectorCLI-1.16.0.jar.
+Self contained jar that contains all resources and libs.
+Can be executed in Command Prompt.

 ## Usage

 ### DVBinspector-1.16.0.jar

 There are two ways to start DVBInspector.
 The easiest is to use DVBinspector-1.16.0.jar.
 This jar contains everything DVBInspector needs (apart from java), so there is no need to set class-paths, etc. On windows just double-click.
 Or from command line type "DVBinspector-1.16.0.jar" (without the quotes).
 If you want more control (to set heap size), and see some debug information you can use "java -jar DVBinspector-1.16.0.jar".

+### DVBinspectorCLI-1.16.0.jar

+Start DVBInspector without the Gui.
+To start it, open DVBinspectorCLI-1.16.0.jar in a command prompt using "java -jar DVBinspectorCLI-1.16.0.jar".
+This jar is working as DVBinspector-1.16.0.jar, without displaying the Gui.
+Some options are available, type "java -jar DVBinspectorCLI-1.16.0.jar --help" to obtain some help about how to use it.

 ### dvb.bat